acu-sci/DevNotesAndSnippets/vim.md

    - **k** - Move the cursor up.
    - **l** - Move the cursor right.

+* **Multicursor:**
+   - v to enter visual mode
+   - make a selection
+   - I to enter insert mode in all lines of selecttion

 * **Fancy moving cursor:**
    - **f** - find and move to a character in current line
    - **w** - go to the start of the next word